creeps, ghouls, & freaks welcome...

 recommended sites | movies | books | games

-welcome fellow creeps! i've been obsessed with horror media from a pretty young age, so this is where i'll be talking about my opinions and recommendations on all things scary. if you have any recommendations for me, on the other hand, please leave a comment in the cbox chat on my home page! i'm always looking for new things to watch, read, etc. i love most subgenres in one way or another but i especially enjoy horror that has some type of sociocultural message and/or very interesting imagery, especially if there's a smart final girl.
+welcome fellow creeps! i've been obsessed with horror media from a pretty young age, so this is where i'll be talking about my opinions and recommendations on all things scary. if you have any recommendations for me, on the other hand, please leave a comment in the "creep chat" to the left! i'm always looking for new things to watch, read, etc. i love most subgenres in one way or another but i especially enjoy horror that has some type of sociocultural message and/or very interesting imagery.

 recommended sites